Dear readers of ADxS.org, please forgive the disruption.

 3. Stress by type of stressor

-The type of stressor influences the location of neurophysiological changes in the brain.
+The type of stressor influences the location of the neurophysiological changes in the brain.

 Stress causes changes in the dopaminergic system.
 Different stressors lead to different changes in the dopaminergic system.
-The effects of different types of stress on the brain and in particular on the dopaminergic system can be found under Dopamine and stress In the section Dopamine in the chapter Neurological aspects.
+The effects of different types of stress on the brain and the dopaminergic system in particular can be found at Dopamine and stress In the section Dopamine in the chapter Neurological aspects.

 Most studies on stress examine stress in rodents under laboratory conditions.
-Different types of stress are caused by different types of treatment.
+Different types of stress are caused by different treatments.

 3.1.1.
 Chronic restraint stress (CRS)

-Under the chronic immobilization stress protocol, animals are kept in a (ventilated and transparent) restraint device for 2 to 6 hours per day for 10 to 28 days.
-Chronic immobilization stress triggers rodent depression symptoms as measured by behavioral tests such as the sucrose preference test, the forced swim test, and the tail suspension test.1
+According to the protocol for chronic immobilization stress, the animals are kept in a (ventilated and transparent) restraining device for 2 to 6 hours per day for 10 to 28 days.
+Chronic immobilization stress triggers rodent depression symptoms, which are measured by behavioral tests such as the sucrose preference test, the forced swim test and the tail suspension test.1

 3.1.2.
 Chronic social defeat stress (CSDS)

-• susceptible mice that develop depressive behaviors as evidenced by decreased social interaction
+• susceptible mice that develop depressive behaviors that manifest in reduced social interaction

 • resistant mice that do not develop depressive behaviors

-The chronic (unpredictable) mild stress protocol involves exposing rodents to a series of (only comparatively) mild unpredictable stressors in random order over 2 to 12 weeks, such as:2
+The protocol for chronic (unpredictable) mild stress involves exposing rodents to a series of (only comparatively) mild unpredictable stressors in random order of priority over 2 to 12 weeks, such as:2

 • Night lighting